pranav09022001/RaromeAssesment/README.md

    ```
    npm install
    ```
-5. Create a `.env` file in the root directory and add the following environment variables:
+5. Change the .env file in the root directory and update the following environment variables:
    ```
    MONGODB_URI=your_mongodb_connection_string